xetus-oss/docker-ossec-server/README.md

 3. SMTP notifications (requires no-auth SMTP server)

-The following directories are externalized under `/var/ossec/data` to allow the container to be replaced without configuration or data loss: `logs`, `etc`, `stats`,`rules`, and `queue`
+The following directories are externalized under `/var/ossec/data` to allow the container to be replaced without configuration or data loss: `logs`, `etc`, `stats`,`rules`, and `queue`.
+In addition to those directories, the `bin/.process_list` file is symlinked to `process_list` in the data volume.

 ## Quick Start

 To get an up and running ossec server that supports auto-enrollment and sends HIDS notifications a SYSLOG server, use.

 ```
- docker run --name ossec-server\
-  -d -p 1514:1514/udp -p 1515:1515\
+ docker run --name ossec-server -d -p 1514:1514/udp -p 1515:1515\
   -e SYSLOG_FORWADING_ENABLED=true -e SYSLOG_FORWARDING_SERVER_IP=X.X.X.X\
   -v /somepath/ossec_mnt:/var/ossec/data xetusoss/ossec-server
 ```